Fiserv/Commerce-Hub/docs/In-Person/EMV-Track/EMV.md

 ## Overview

-EMV is a secure payment method for payment terminals and automated teller machines.

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include EMV support.
 The documents related to this feature will be released soon.

+EMV is a payment method based upon a technical standard for smart payment cards and for payment terminals and automated teller machines which can accept them.

 ---